 Add flowers to liven up your cooking!
 Learn what flowers are edible by using this edible flowers list, including edible flowers for cake and other desserts.
 Use the edible flowers you’ve found in these recipes for Nasturtium Balsamic Chicken, Mixed Garden Beans with Flower Confetti, and Violet Coconut Cake.

 Edible flowers are used in recipes and as garnishes at many restaurants these days, but have you tried them in your own garden and kitchen?
 There are so many edible flowers to choose from, and you may already grow many of them in your ornamental or vegetable beds.
-There may even be some growing wild on your property as there are in mine.
+There may even be some growing wild on your property as there are on mine.

 A couple of key safety rules to remember when growing and using your own edible flowers is that you must not put any chemicals on them.
-That means no chemical fertilizers, and no insecticides.
+That means no chemical fertilizers and no insecticides.
 Also don’t use flowers grown close to the road as car exhaust can be taken up in them while growing.

 Here are all the edible flowers that I use in cooking for my family and friends.
 I’ve divided them out by where you are likely to find them in your gardens and on your property.
-Go to Bouquet Banquet’s Listing for details on each type of edible flower, including its Latin name (important for safe identification), information on taste, and suggested uses in the kitchen.
+Go to Bouquet Banquet‘s listing for details on each type of edible flower, including its Latin name (important for safe identification), information on taste, and suggested uses in the kitchen.

 - Runner beans

 - Anise hyssop